bingli8899/BEM780_NGS_tutorials/README.md

 If there is any problem of running the code, I would suggest to run separate chunks of codes as separated by the #### in either script to figure out the issues.

 # Quality control
-After downloading necessary softwares, there are several tools for quality control, including FastQC & MultiQC, Fastp, Trimommatics.
-This step trim low-quality reads, remove short reads, remove adaptor sequences, etc. After read trimming, a check procedure is recommended to double check if the trimmed reads have any issues.
+The first step of most NGS pipeline is quality control.
+There are several tools for quality control, including Fastp, Trimommatics, etc. This step trim low-quality reads, remove short reads, remove adaptor sequences, etc. After read trimming, a check procedure using tools FastQC and MultiQC is recommended to double check if the trimmed reads have any issues.
+FastQC could check the quality of individual sequencing files, while MultiQC could aggregate the quality from multiple FastQC results.

-I will trim low-quality reads using fastp and checked the quality using FastQC and aggregate the results using MultiQC.
-(Reminder: This should be written is three bash script which takes arguments from the softwares but can process multiple samples through loops.
-The reason to design those scripts is to allow user with no experience in bash loop to multi-process bioinformatic pipeline in parallel).
+Typically, quality control procedure is run on fastq or fastq.gz files, because they contain additional sequencing information and quality score.
+Here, because the example dataset is simulated with no quality score, I won't dig into this process in details.
+Below I listed the

 # Alignment
 There are two many pipelines and methods to assemble genomes, and I will present the most commonly used method, which used BCFtools, BWA, SamTools and Bowtie to assemble and align the genomes.
 First, assembly could be classified into three ways: 1) De-novo; 2) Reference-based method, 3) A mixture of de-novo and reference based method.